 - Spine anatomy and biomechanics

-- Clinical approaches to spinal pain
+- Clinical approach to the patient with spinal pain

-- Cervical and thoracic spinal pain
+- Surgical spinal pain

 - Teaching Arrangements

 - Material is delivered electronically and is distance taught.
 There are eight fortnightly online teaching sessions.

 Clinical Anatomy of the Lumbar Spine and Sacrum by Nikolai Bogduk.

 Another useful reference text for those in clinical practice is: